cloud-native-nordics/meetups/copenhagen/README.md

 ## Description

-<p>Cloud Native Copenhagen is a new meet-up group focusing on the Cloud Native stack.
+<p>Cloud Native Copenhagen is a meetup community focusing on the Cloud Native stack.
 This means projects such as Kubernetes, Prometheus, OpenTracing, gRPC, fluentd...
-We are a small group of people passionate about these technologies that would like to share our experiences, and provide a platform for like-minded people to present and discuss these awesome technologies.</p>
+We are a community of people passionate about these technologies that would like to share our experiences, and provide a platform for like-minded people to present and discuss these awesome technologies.</p>

 ## Organizers